-The scenario with Transfer (tr_t^{agg}) rule - Struct Surp target is depicted with dashed purple line in Figures 3 and 4.
-In this scenario aggregate transfers are adjusted so that the structural surplus returns to its target level with a reasonable pace.
-Due to the definition of the structural surplus, it is affected by only discretionary fiscal policies and the debt payments, or permanent disturbances; hence the effects of a temporary monetary policy shock only affects the structural surplus via the debt payments.
-In order to correct the deviation of structural surplus from its long run target, the aggregate transfers fall, leading to a reduction in the Non-Ricardian households' consumption.
-However, since the effects of the temporary monetary policy shock on structural surplus is small, following this fiscal rule have limited different effects in comparison to No active fiscal rule case.
+Turning to the public sector, the reduced economic activity leads to a decrease in tax income, which in turn reduces the government surplus and increases government debt.
+In the short term aggregate transfers increase due to high unemployment, but in the medium term aggregate transfers are adjusted so that the structural surplus returns to its target level with a reasonable pace.
+Due to the definition of the structural surplus, it is affected by only discretionary fiscal policies, except the government transfers rule, and the debt payments, or permanent disturbances; hence the effects of a temporary monetary policy shock only affects the structural surplus via the debt payments.
+In order to correct the deviation of structural surplus from its long run target, the aggregate transfers fall, leading to a reduction in the Non-Ricardian households' consumption in the medium term.